oracle/fmw-kubernetes/docs-source/content/idm-products/oig/create-oig-domains/create-oig-domains-wdt.md

    cluster.weblogic.oracle/governancedomain-oim-cluster patched
    ```

-   You can view the status of the OIM server by running@
+   You can view the status of the OIM server by running:

    ```bash
    $ kubectl get pods -n oigns -w